jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The classic fairytale _Cinderella_ is a great example of how to hook an audience.

 The movie tells the story of a beautiful, diligent, and kind-hearted country girl named Cinderella.
-An unloved orphan, she lives with her cruel stepfamily and does all the chores for her wicked stepmother and her two spoiled stepsisters.
-Cinderell's made friends with the local animals, but dreams of a better life and a chance to find happiness.
+An unloved orphan, she lives her wicked stepmother and her two spoiled stepsisters.
+Forced to do all the chores without any help or appreciation.
+Cinderella's made friends with the local animals, but dreams of a better life and a chance to find happiness.

-She’s ecstatic when she learns that the King is hosting an extravagent ball to find a bride for his charming son.
+She’s ecstatic when she learns that the royal court is hosting an extravagent ball.
+The King wants to find a bride for his charming son.
 Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.
 But her evil family forbids her, mocks her uppitiness, and tears her dress to shreds.

 The young girl is on the verge of tears.
-But just as despair is about to set in, her Fairy Godmother appears.
+But, just as despair is about to set in, her Fairy Godmother appears.
 With a flick of her wand, the godmother transforms Cinderella’s ragged clothes into a dazzling gown and a pair of sparkling glass slippers.
-The fairy's magic also creates a carriage and a team of horses so that her goddaughter will finally have a night she’ll never forget.
+The fairy's magic also creates a carriage and a team of horses so that her mistreated goddaughter will finally have a night she’ll never forget.

 At the party, Cinderella captivates everyone with her beauty and grace, especially the Prince.
 The two glide across the floor and whisper sweet nothings in each other’s ears.
-It looks like Cinderella's life is change.
+It looks like Cinderella's life is changed.
 Sadly though, the spell that gave Cinderella her magical night ends, forcing the shy orphan to flee from the ballroom, leaving the Prince with nothing but a glass slipper to remember her by.

 The heartbroken Prince is determined to find his true love and orders his men to search the entire kingdom for the girl who fits the slipper.

 They eventually get to Cinderella’s house.
 The wicked stepmother has gotten wise that her stepdaughter is the Prince’s heartthrob, and so locks her in the attic.
-Cinderella's friends come to her rescue, steal the key, and open the attic door just in time for Cinderella to ask the Prince’s men if she can try on the glass slipper.
+Cinderella's friends come to her rescue, steal the key, and open the attic door just in time.
+Cinderella can now ask the Prince’s men if she can try on the glass slipper.
 Then, just as she’s about to, the evil stepmother smashes the precious mememto.

 To which Cinderella responds by revealing she has the other slipper.

 And the rest is history.

 The movie _Cinderella_ was very popular when it was released.
 It's popular today.
 And it'll be popular hundreds of years from now when humanity is (hopefully) travelling the stars.
-People will always like it because everyone can sympathize with a warm hearted person overcoming obstacles and bullies, to improve her life
+People will always like it because everyone can sympathize with a warm hearted person overcoming bullies to improve her life

 People love stories.
 We can't get enough of them.
-A good story lets us experience the drama, trials, and lessons another person.
-From horrible brushes with death, to whimsical romances, stories gift us the experience of many lives during our limited time on Earth.
+A good story lets us experience the drama, trials, and experiences of another person.
+From horrible brushes with death, to whimsical romances, stories teach us the lessons of many lives.

 Stories pass-on so much information because they create a complete reality.
 This starts with the props that fill the storyworld with items, from cups to homes, we expect to see in any world.
 Next, there is music to relay the emotions of characters in the story.
 The dialogue of the story communicates what each character wants in an easy to understand way.
 Then there's the villain who earns their title because he likes the world the way it is and defends it against change.
-Next comes the philosophy of the story world that dictates the rules everyone in the story is presumed to live by, for example Cinderella is supposed to obey her stepmother.
-Cinderella defines what a hero is by disrearding the ruling philosphy and envisioning a better world for herself.
-And at the top of this story pyramid are tools; a catchall term for the real objects, from slippers to Death Stars, that are above being regular props, because they are the levers of power that control what happens in the story world.
+Next comes the philosophy of the story-world that dictates the rules everyone in the story is presumed to live by, for example Cinderella is supposed to obey her stepmother.
+Cinderella is a hero beausse she disreards the ruling philosphy and envisions a better world for herself.
+And at the top of this story pyramid are tools; a catchall term for the real objects, from slippers to Death Stars, that are above being regular props, because they are the levers of power that control what happens in the story-world.

 The challenge of good storytelling is mixing these incredients together.
-When done properly, the resulting "cake" will transfix audiences and arise strong emotions and lasting commitments because so much information was packaged inside an easy to digest format called a story.
+When done properly, the resulting "cake" will transfix audiences and arise strong emotions and lasting commitments because so much information was packaged inside an easy to digest format.

 ---